Anantha P. Chandrakasan: Career

 In 1994, Chandrakasan joined the Department of Electrical Engineering and Computer Science (EECS) at MIT.
 He was the Director of the MIT Microsystems Technology Laboratories from 2006 to 2011, and head of the EECS department from 2011 to 2017.
-In his role as head of EECS, he launched programs such as a year-long independent research program called “SuperUROP” that supported students doing publication-quality research; an annual event the Rising Stars program that brought together graduate and postdoc women to share advice for advancing academic careers; and an independent activities period (IAP) class called StartMIT that introduces students to entrepreneurship and connects students and postdocs with industrial innovation leaders.
+In his role as head of EECS, he launched programs such as a year-long independent research program called "SuperUROP" that supported students doing publication-quality research; an annual event the Rising Stars program that brought together graduate and postdoc women to share advice for advancing academic careers; and an independent activities period (IAP) class called StartMIT that introduces students to entrepreneurship and connects students and postdocs with industrial innovation leaders.

 In 2017, he was appointed dean of MIT's School of Engineering.
-As the Dean of Engineering, Chandrakasan has led or contributed to the creation of a number of initiatives including The Abdul Latif Jameel Clinic for Machine Learning in Health (Jameel Clinic), the MIT-IBM AI Watson Lab, The MIT Quest for Intelligence, the MIT-Sensetime Alliance, the MIT Stephen A. Schwarzman College of Computing, the MIT-Takeda Program, and the MIT and Accenture Convergence Initiative for Industry and Technology.
+As the Dean of Engineering, Chandrakasan has led or contributed to the creation of a number of initiatives including The Abdul Latif Jameel Clinic for Machine Learning in Health (Jameel Clinic), the MIT-IBM AI Watson Lab (now the MIT-IBM Computing Research Lab), The MIT Quest for Intelligence, the MIT-Sensetime Alliance, the MIT Stephen A. Schwarzman College of Computing, the MIT-Takeda Program, and the MIT and Accenture Convergence Initiative for Industry and Technology.

-In 2016, Chandrakasan lead The Engine Working Groups to guide the development of Institute policies and procedures for engaging with The Engine.
+In 2016, Chandrakasan led The Engine Working Groups to guide the development of Institute policies and procedures for engaging with The Engine.
 The Engine, a new external innovation accelerator, was launched by MIT to help start-ups pursuing capital- and time-intensive technologies access patient capital, workspaces, equipment, and services needed to bring solutions from inception to the marketplace.
 Sixty-two members of the MIT community, including faculty, students, postdocs, and staff, participated in this effort.

-As MIT's inaugural Chief Innovation and Strategy Officer, Chandrakasan collaborates with key stakeholders across MIT, as well as external partners, to launch initiatives and new collaborations in support of the Institute’s strategic priorities.To date, he has overseen the development and launch of four significant cross-Institute initiatives as part of MIT’s presidential priorities, including, MIT Human Insight Collaborative (MITHIC), the MIT Health and Life Sciences Collaborative (MIT HEALS), the MIT Generative AI Impact Consortium (MGAIC), and the MIT Initiative for New Manufacturing (INM) as well as the MIT GE-Vernova Energy and Climate Alliance.
+Chandrakasan has overseen the development and launch of MIT Human Insight Collaborative (MITHIC), the MIT Health and Life Sciences Collaborative (MIT HEALS), the MIT Generative AI Impact Consortium (MGAIC), and the MIT Initiative for New Manufacturing (INM) as well as the MIT GE-Vernova Energy and Climate Alliance.
 He has oversight of these initiatives.